robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 It is possible to access a certain value of a dictionary variable with the syntax `&{NAME}[key]`, where `key` is the name of the selected value.
 Keys are considered to be strings, but non-strings keys can be used as variables.
-Dictionary items accessed in this manner can be used similarly as scalar variables:
+Dictionary values accessed in this manner can be used similarly as scalar variables.

+If a key is a string, it is possible to access its value also using attribute access syntax `${NAME.key}`.
+See `Creating dictionary variables`_ for more details about this syntax.

 .. sourcecode:: robotframework

    *** Test Cases ***
    Dict Variable Item
-       Login    &{USER}
+       Login    &{USER}[name]    &{USER}[password]
        Title Should Be    Welcome &{USER}[name]!

-   Variable Key
+   Key As Variable
        Log Many    &{DICT}[${KEY}]    &{DICT}[${42}]

+   Attribute Access
+       Login    ${USER.name}    ${USER.password}
+       Title Should Be    Welcome ${USER.name}!

 Using dictionary variables with settings
 ''''''''''''''''''''''''''''''''''''''''